hivepress/hivepress/readme.txt

 Since HivePress is open-source and has a flexible API, there is a growing ecosystem of custom-built HivePress extensions and ready-made code snippets shared by developers on the [community forum](https://community.hivepress.io/).
 Therefore, the above list of add-ons is not exhaustive, and you can benefit from third-party HivePress solutions or even contribute by developing your own.

-= Switch designs with ease =
+= Help when you need it =
-There are [free and premium themes](https://hivepress.io/themes/?utm_medium=referral&utm_source=wordpress.org) officially integrated with HivePress, ensuring maximum compatibility, so you can start with a design that matches your requirements or switch your directory website’s design later without losing any data.

-- **[ListingHive](https://hivepress.io/themes/listinghive/?utm_medium=referral&utm_source=wordpress.org)** – a free multipurpose directory and classified ads theme, suitable for creating directory websites of any type, such as Yelp or Craigslist.
-- **[RentalHive](https://hivepress.io/themes/rentalhive/?utm_medium=referral&utm_source=wordpress.org)** – a versatile theme for any kind of rental and booking marketplace that allows you to launch rental marketplaces similar to Airbnb or Vrbo.
-- **[ExpertHive](https://hivepress.io/themes/experthive/?utm_medium=referral&utm_source=wordpress.org)** – an on-demand services marketplace theme, suitable for building platforms with business models similar to TaskRabbit or Thumbtack.
-- **[MeetingHive](https://hivepress.io/themes/meetinghive/?utm_medium=referral&utm_source=wordpress.org)** – a modern theme for various appointment booking platforms that makes it possible to launch a marketplace similar to Booksy or Preply.
-- **[TaskHive](https://hivepress.io/themes/taskhive/?utm_medium=referral&utm_source=wordpress.org)** – a fully featured freelance marketplace theme for creating platforms similar to Fiverr or Upwork, or digital marketplaces like Creative Market.
-- **[JobHive](https://hivepress.io/themes/jobhive/?utm_medium=referral&utm_source=wordpress.org)** – a clean and modern theme for building job boards and job portals, enabling you to launch job search websites similar to Indeed or Monster.

-The platforms and services mentioned above are used only as examples of possible business models.
-With HivePress themes, you can also build websites for a wide range of other business models.
-All mentioned names remain the property of their respective owners and do not imply any affiliation or endorsement.
+This directory plugin is directly supported by its developers, the people who know it best, so any issues are handled with a deep understanding of how it works.
+Plus, there’s an [AI Assistant](https://www.chatbase.co/PdfFucPZ0vUmh3dfM-oe1/help) familiar with all the resources and solutions we’ve provided over the years, ready to assist you 24/7, from help with setting up to general developer guidance.

+Beyond support, HivePress comes with various resources to help you along the way:

+- A comprehensive [knowledge base](https://help.hivepress.io/) where you can find guidance and solutions to the most common issues.
+- The [HivePress blog](https://hivepress.io/blog/?utm_medium=referral&utm_source=wordpress.org), where we post detailed tutorials on how to build and monetize directory websites for different niches.
+- A [YouTube channel](https://www.youtube.com/hivepress) with detailed video courses and screencasts about setting up and using HivePress with its themes.
+- A collection of ready-made [code snippets](https://gist.github.com/search?q=user%3Ahivepress) that you can simply copy and paste to customize HivePress functionality.

+You can also join the [community forum](https://community.hivepress.io/) to report bugs, suggest features, or simply exchange experiences with other website owners and developers, helping improve HivePress together.

 = Built to be customizable =
-If you have at least basic coding skills, then look no further – HivePress is powered by a highly customizable and extensible framework for directory websites:
+If you need to customize your directory beyond the available features and have at least basic coding skills, then look no further – HivePress is powered by a highly customizable and extensible framework for directory websites:

 - **Structured Code** – we follow WordPress coding standards, so the codebase is well-structured, readable, and easy to navigate.
 - **Easy Theming** – styling and overriding layouts is intuitive thanks to block-based templates, clean HTML markup and CSS notation.